That in Aleppo Once...: Plot summary

 The narrator forces himself to accept the first explanation for her time spent apart.
 The narrator and his wife's relationship remains strained after this.
 The day he manages to secure passage for a boat out of France from Marseilles his wife goes missing.
 To discover where his wife went the narrator meets with the Russian immigrant families he and his wife associated with.
-Out of these, an elderly woman named Anna Vladimirovna (anagram for Vladimir Nabokov) confronts the narrator with the accusations circulated by his wife.
+Out of these, an elderly woman named Anna Vladimirovna confronts the narrator with the accusations circulated by his wife.
 The narrator's wife told others her husband would not allow divorce despite having met a French man whom she loved passionately and who could provide better means for her.
 The narrator also is accused by his wife of hanging the dog they never owned with his own hands.
 Faced with abandonment, the narrator decides to board the ship departing Marseilles.
 On the fourth day at sea the narrator meets an elderly doctor who asks him about his wife.
 The narrator denies having traveled with anyone yet the doctor explains he saw her walking the shore of the port in Marseilles waiting for her husband to collect her.
 The narrator states this is when a certainty arrived that she did not exist.
 The narrator arrives in New York and determines the address of his wife's relatives is an empty lot between buildings.
 The narrator closes his letter by appealing to "V" to rewrite and elevate these events into art.
 The narrator tries to suggest life will become real again for him one day but he remains haunted by her wandering that shore.
 The narrator asks "V" to not use his assertion that "It may all end in Aleppo" as a title for his sake.

 Allusions

-A mixture of references have been observed within "That in Aleppo Once..." including Arthur Conan Doyle's Sherlock Holmes, Nabokov's narrator as perceiving themselves to be like the woman in Anton Chekov's short story, "The Lady with the Dog" Shakespeare's Othello, and writer Alexander Pushkin's relationship with his wife Nathalia of whom Nabokov's narrator references as "Nalthalie" in certain situational likeness to his marriage with his young unnamed wife.
+A mixture of references have been observed within "That in Aleppo Once..." including Arthur Conan Doyle's Sherlock Holmes, Nabokov's narrator as perceiving themselves to be like the woman in Anton Chekov's short story "The Lady with the Dog," Shakespeare's Othello, and writer Alexander Pushkin's relationship with his wife Nathalia of whom Nabokov's narrator references as "Nalthalie" in certain situational likeness to his marriage with his young unnamed wife.
 Pushkin believed his wife to be in an affair with a Cassio-like man, Georges d' Anthes, by including theses references Nabokov provides a sense of connection between reality and imagination.
 Professor Brian Quinn of Kyushu University connects Russian Literary Tradition being evoked by Nabokov as a part of subverting art's highest recognitions against the harsh realities of poverty, death, and exile that surreally form an 'other' or as recognized, 'virtual reality' departure understood of twentieth century experience.